 Cast on using a needle one to two sizes smaller than you'll be using to knit your ribbing.

 Step 1: Make a slip knot (optional) leaving a tail 2 - 3 times longer than the desired width of your cast on.
 Slip the slip knot onto the needle and hold in your R hand ready to knit.
+Secure the tails from the slip knot by holding them against the needle with your R hand.
 With your index finger and thumb of your L hand extended to create an "L", position the working yarn in your L hand, with the working yarn draped over your index finger and the tail yarn draped over your thumb, holding the ends against your palm.
 The yarn is held in a diamond shape, with the slip knot positioned halfway between your thumb and index finger, and the needle tip positioned above the yarns, pointing to the middle of the diamond shape.

-Note: This video shows the cast-on for a flat swatch with an optional knit selvedge stitch at each end.
-You can reverse the following steps to start with Step 3 (a purl stitch) and end on Step 2 (a knit stitch) if you prefer.
+(Note: This video shows the cast-on for a flat swatch with an optional knit selvedge stitch at each end.
+You can reverse the following steps to start with Step 3 and end on Step 2 if you prefer.)

 Repeat Steps 2 & 3 until the desired number of stitches have been cast on, ending with Step 2 for an odd total number of stitches and Step 3 for an even total number of stitches.
 Finish with a backwards loop to secure your cast-on row (see video for tip); this backwards loop is the final stitch in your total stitch count.